 Krysten Voelkner is a PhD candidate and teaching fellow in the department of English and Comparative Literature.
 Her primary interests reside at the intersection of environmental humanities and contemporary Latinx literature.
-Recent publications of hers can be found in Aztlán: A Journal of Chicano Studies, and The Trumpeter: Journal of Ecosophy.
-She is currently at work researching for her dissertation, which investigates the ways in which Latinx writers experiment with aesthetics of horror, dread, anxiety, and other ‘bad’ affects associated with the climate crisis.
-In this regard, she hopes to explore the affective ecologies of Latinx environmental literature, poetry, and film as they offer ways of thinking within and beyond the Anthropocene.
+Recent publications of hers can be found in Aztlán: A Journal of Chicano Studies, The Trumpeter: Journal of Ecosophy, and Chiricú Journal: Latina/o Literatures, Arts, and Cultures.
+She is currently at work on her dissertation, which investigates the ways in which Latinx writers experiment with aesthetics of horror, dread, anxiety, and other ‘bad’ affects associated with the climate crisis.
+In this regard, she hopes to explore the affective ecologies of Latinx environmental literature, poetry, and film.

 Click here to check out Krysten’s Writing in the Humanities Unit Assignment, focused on Latinx Detective Fiction.